Towards a Culture of Belonging

 “Pressing Memory, Ironing Histories: Black Women’s Labor and Refusal in Damaris Cruz’s Las Planchadoras (2014).”
 Presented at The Latinx Project’s Graduate Student Working Group Symposium: Perspectives on Aesthetics, Sexuality, and Geography, New York University, New York City, United States.
 March 2025

-“Voices in Color: Damaris Cruz, Street Art, and the Reclamation of Afro-Puerto Rican Identity,” Presented at the 2024 AAH – Conference.
+“Voices in Color: Damaris Cruz, Street Art, and the Reclamation of Afro-Puerto Rican Identity,” Presented at Association of Art History Annual Conference.
 In panel: Shifting Grounds: Landscape and Cultural Practice in Latin America.
 Bristol, United Kingdom.
 April 2024

 Towards a Practice